codio/knowledge/source/common/develop/ide/tools/ghapi.rst

    :alt: GH secret

-To create your secrets for the Codespace (ie applies for all repos in the account and available for all collaborators), click on **Actions-> Codespaces** or to create just for the individual repo, click on **New repository secret** and create your secret keys.
+To create your secrets for your organisations repo (ie applies for all repos in the account and available for all collaborators), see `encrypted secrets for an organization <https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-organization/>`_ or to create just for the individual repo, click on **New repository secret** and create your secret keys.

-We recommend you name each key including Client/Secret to identify which key is which and use other names to identify if it is just for this repo or for all repos in the codespace
+We recommend you name each key including Client/Secret to identify which key is which and use other names to identify if it is just for this repo or for all repos in the organisations repo.

 Implementing workflow actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~